Xperaz/CPP-Modules/cpp07/README.md

   The "export" keyword is supposed to fix this, but few compilers support it (I only know of Comeau).

   You can also explicitly instantiate MyTemplate<int> - then the compiler will create actual member functions for MyTemplate<int> when it compiles     the cpp files containing the MyTemplate member function definition templates.

+  ## Why can’t I separate the definition of my templates class from its declaration and put it inside a .cpp file ?

+  in order to understand why things are the way they are, first accept these facts:

+  1) A template is not a class or a function.
+A template is a “pattern” that the compiler uses to generate a family of classes or functions.<br>
+  2) In order for the compiler to generate the code, it must see both the template definition (not just declaration) and the specific types/whatever       used to “fill in” the template.
+For example, if you’re trying to use a Foo<int>, the compiler must see both the Foo template and the fact that       you’re trying to make a specific Foo<int>.<br>
+  3) Your compiler probably doesn’t remember the details of one .cpp file while it is compiling another .cpp file.
+It could, but most do not and if        you   are reading this FAQ, it almost definitely does not.
+BTW this is called the “separate compilation model.”